shaysingh818/DTunes/playlist/audioplayer.md

 ```c
 int addSongToPlaylist(char *songUuid, char *playlistUuid);
 ```
 1. **Purpose**: Adds a song to a playlist using the unique identifer for the given playlist and the song to be added.
+This function can be called through the CLI or using the API.
 2. **Parameters**
 	* ```char *playlistUuid``` : UUID (unique identifer of the playlist
 	* ```char *songUuid``` : UUID (unique identifer of the song to add to the playlist